 - Submit for grading on Blackboard.
 Submit a document containing the text you posted, any bibliography entries, your initial plan of attack, and a link to your private page on the site.

 Where to start?
-Class Commonplace Books (CPB/DB Posts)!
+Digital Commonplace Books!

 Review our shared class commonplace books and find a topic that interests you!
 One of our primary goals this semester has been to learn via exploration, by researching a topic related to a given day’s readings.
 You have become adept digital spelunkers and will now have the opportunity to develop a line of inquiry that you wish to learn more about.